Los Americanos: Progress Wrestling (2016–2019)

 In January 2017, all three members of British Strong Style took part in a tournament held by WWE to crown the inaugural WWE United Kingdom Championship.
 The trio were not acknowledged by WWE, instead Bate and Seven were referred to by the Moustache Mountain name, with Dunne being positioned opposite the two as the main villain of the tournament.
 The tournament eventually came down to Bate and Dunne in the finals with Bate emerging victorious to become the first WWE United Kingdom Champion.
 After a four-month reign, Bate lost the title to Dunne at NXT TakeOver: Chicago.
 While WWE did not recognize British Strong Style as a stable, the WWE United Kingdom Championship was entered into storylines involving the group in Progress.
 The trio's participation in the tournament was also added to their villainous act in Progress with the members wearing NXT jackets, playing up the fact that they were under WWE contracts and promising they were going to leave Progress with the promotion's two championships.

 On 23 April, British Strong Style faced off against the Ringkampf stable of Axel Dieter Jr., Timothy Thatcher and Walter from the German Westside Xtreme Wrestling (wXw) promotion in a six-man tag team match, where both of their Progress titles were on the line.
 The match ended with Seven pinning Walter for the win, meaning that British Strong Style continued both of their title reigns.
 The following month, British Strong Style found themselves new rivals in the #CCK stable of Chris Brookes, Kid Lykos and Travis Banks, who debuted by interrupting their attack on Matt Riddle.
-This led to a match on 25 June, where Bate and Seven lost the Progress Tag Team Championship to Brookes and Lykos.
-On 9 July, British Strong Style and #CCK faced off in a 6-man tag team match, where Brookes & Lykos agreed to put the Progress Tag Team Championship on the line with the added stipulation that if British Strong Style did not win the match, they could never again challenge for the title.
+This led to a match on 25 June, where Bate and Seven lost the PROGRESS Tag Team Championship to Brookes and Lykos.
+On 9 July, British Strong Style and #CCK faced off in a 6-man tag team match, where Brookes & Lykos agreed to put the PROGRESS Tag Team Championship on the line with the added stipulation that if British Strong Style did not win the match, they could never again challenge for the title.
 British Strong Style ended up cheating their way to a victory, making Bate & Seven the new Progress Tag Team Champions.

 On 10 September, British Strong Style lost both of their Progress titles to members of #CCK with Bate & Seven losing the Tag Team Championship to Brookes and Lykos in a ladder match, while Dunne lost the World Championship to Travis Banks, ending the group's ten-month domination over Progress.
 Following the loss of their titles, British Strong Style turned face with Dunne apologising for some of his actions as champion.
-At Chapter 76, Seven defeated Doug Williams to win the Progress Atlas Championship.
+At Chapter 76, Seven defeated Doug Williams to win the Progress Wrestling Atlas Championship.
 At Chapter 82, a rematch of the WWE United Kingdom Championship match from NXT TakeOver: Chicago between Dunne and Bate was the main event.
 Dunne defeated Bate in what ring announcer and co-owner Jim Smallman said was the duos farewell match, implying both seemingly were going full-time with NXT UK & WWE.